 the sd card’s SPDB2 folder, replacing what is there.

-- If, later on, you want to use a different sound, just do step 3.f
+- If, later on, you want to use a different sound, just replace the current

 - Remember: anytime you change, move, add, or rename files (template,